sahithyandev/s1/src/content/docs/properties-of-materials/nanotechnology/03-carbon-nanotubes.md

 ## Properties

 - Mechanical properties
-  - High young's modulus: depends on tube diameter, multi-walled or single-walled but not tube chirality.
+  - High young's modulus
+    Depends on tube diameter, multi-walled or single-walled but not tube chirality.
+Multi-walled CNTs have higher young's modulus.
   - Sustains higher strain
 - Electrical properties
   - Depends on chirality and size